marcus-grant/notes/python.md

 A popular and well maintained library for dealing with [WebSocket][-ws]s, the real-time HTTP based network protocol, is the [websocket library][-py-ws].

+### Workflow Automation

+* [Apache Airflow][-py-airflow]
+  * A UI and Automation server that allows easy setup of composable data pipelines and automation workflows.

 ## Statistics in Python